TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Proposed Method

-$\mathbf{W}_\lambda\in \mathbb{R}^C$ is a learnable decay vector.
-The design of $\lambda$ follows the intuition that, in most audio-visual events, the closer the segments are in time, the more likely they are semantically correlated.
-While the relevance tends to decay as the temporal distance increases.
-In addition, different categories of events exhibit various temporal sensitivities.
-For example, transient events such as "dog barking" may need stronger local correlations, whereas persistent events like "lawn mower" may require longer temporal dependencies.
-By learning different decay factors, the model can better adapt to the diverse temporal dynamics of different events.
+where $\mathbf{w}_\lambda\in \mathbb{R}^C$ is a learnable decay vector.
+The design of $\mathbf{Q}$ follows the intuition that, in most audio-visual events, the closer the segments are in time, the more likely they are semantically correlated, although such a correlation tends to decay as the temporal distance increases.
+In addition, different events exhibit different temporal sensitivities.
+For example, ``dog barking" is often a transient event, with strong local correlations, while ``lawn mower" is a persistent event, with long temporal dependencies.
+By learning different decay factors, the model can better adapt to the temporal dynamics of different events.

 After selecting the temporal neighbors, we compute the edge weight for each connection.
-Given a selected hop distance $l_i\in \mathcal{L}$ with a soft selection score $s$, we compute the final edge weight using an exponential decay term:
+Given a selected hop distance $l_i\in \mathcal{L}$ with a soft selection score $\mathbf{s}$, we compute the final edge weight using an exponential decay term:

+where $\odot$ denotes element-wise multiplication and $\mathbf{q}_t\in \mathbb{R}^{B}$ is the $t$-th column vector of $\mathbf{Q}$.
 This allows the model to assign lower weights to longer-range temporal connections, while retaining differentiability.

 In summary, each node not only has self-loop to reserve information of the node, but selects future neighbors based on the sampled hops and decay-modulated weights.
-The whole process of graph construction we summarized in the Algorithm~\ref{alg:cats-construct}.
+The whole process of graph construction is summarized in Algorithm~\ref{alg:cats-construct}.